-Muriel’s Grandfather, Hugh Gibson, started the successful family bakery business.
+Maternal grandparent, Hugh Gibson, started the successful family bakery business.
 In fact many people in the Whitehaven area still refer to Gibson’s pies and teacakes.
 The family was also involved in farming, producing traditional, local food.
-More recently Muriel ran the Inglenook Caravan Park Tea Room.
+More recently the family ran the Inglenook Caravan Park Tea Room.
 While we might not be serving meat pies, we are still following in the tradition of supporting local producers by sourcing all our ingredients as close to Moota as possible.

 ‘Moota’ – It’s a strange word isn’t it?
 While the word might be unusual, it has a simple and very appropriate meaning,’meeting place’.
 For thousands of years Moota has been a place for friends to gather, a place for locals and visitors to relax – and dare we say it, a place to catch up on the gossip!

 However, not all of those who have met here over the years had a choice in the matter, as Moota was also the site of a prisoner of war camp during the second world war.
 It is this connection that led to us naming our coffee shop ‘The Great Escape.’
 You can find out some of the history of the POW camp here.